mamunurrashid420/devops-mission-4months/K8s/4-persistent-volume/README.md

 - `Cluster-wide`: PV are cluster-wide resource that pods can provided access to.
 - `Lifecycle`: PV have lifecycle independent of my pods.
 PV remains as persistent storage and is independent of the pods lifecycle.
 - `Typs of Volume`: There can be various type of PVs, such as AWS EBS,GCE Persistent disk , NFS,iSCSI, etc.

+## Persistent volume claim(PVC)
+<p> A persistent volume claim is a request that comes from pods or workloads, specifying the required storage capacity and other requirements.
+PVC is binding request that gets asscoiated with a persistent volume (pv)</p>

+Key point of PVC:
+- `User Request`: A PVC is a storage request from the user (or Pod).
+It essentially says, "I need some storage that meets these conditions."

+- `Binding`: Kubernetes finds an available PV for a PVC and binds them together.
+Once bound, the PVC and PV stay associated with each other until the PVC is fulfilled.